Can you naturally increase testosterone and dihydrotestosterone (DHT) levels? Also, does this have significant effects on your beard growth rate?

 Some of the results from various studies include:

-- Pure L-Dopa medication (Pramipexole) showing significant increases in free-testosterone on subjects with Parkinson’s disease, T continued to rise even after discontinuing use.
+- Pure L-Dopa medication (Pramipexole) showing significant increases in free-testosterone on subjects with Parkinson’s disease56, T continued to rise even after discontinuing use.

-- In two cell-culture trials (1, 2), levodopa has been shown to function as an androgen receptor co-activator protein, which is huge, as AR is a major factor in beard growth.
+- In two cell-culture trials, levodopa has been shown to function as an androgen receptor co-activator protein57,58, which is huge, as androgen receptors are a major factor in beard growth, and one of the reasons why Asian men struggle with facial hair growth.

 What about the dosage and type of mucuna to use?